westminsterwooster/wpc-tech-docs-guest/docs/about.md

 ---

-### Westminster Presbyterian Church Technology Documentation Theme
+### Westminster Presbyterian Church Technology Documentation for Guests Theme

 Themes used under license from Martin Donath.